Ian Bremmer

 • CRE Finance Council

-Rave Reviews About Ian Bremmer as a Speaker
+Rave Reviews About Ian Bremmer

 The event went great with almost 1,300 attendees it was the most successful one yet.
 Ian was just FANTASTIC!
 Everyone I asked was very thrilled to have been part of this conference and specially to have had the opportunity to listen to Ian speak.
 If people didn’t know who Ian Bremmer was, now they are certainly glad they do.

-Ian Bremmer - The Next Global Superpower Isn't Who You Think | TED - Get Sharable Link
+Ian Bremmer: The Next Global Superpower Isn't Who You Think | TED - Get Sharable Link

 Talks & Conversations with Ian Bremmer